brianspiering/quotes_from_me/README.md

 ----

-When I'm asked about learning computer programming from first principles I share this story…
+When I'm asked about learning computer programming from first principles, I share this story…

 I started to play drums a while back.
 It was fun.
 I went and bought a used drum set and just started banging on it.
 I made a joyful noise.